 A criminal defense attorney will represent people who are charged with a crime.
 This crime can range from misdemeanors to felonies, so a criminal defense attorney is able to handle cases no matter what the severity of the crime is.
 It is their job to represent you to the best of their ability to achieve the outcome you desire.
 They will also give you legal advice based on the facts of the case which are available to both parties (prosecuting and defense teams), on what the best outcome would be.
 In fact, approximately 95% of cases don’t actually go to trial.
 Most lawyers can very accurately predict the likelihood of a certain outcome given the facts so most cases are resolved before a trial.

-After being arrested, a criminal defense attorney can help reduce or get rid of your bail.
-Bail is an amount of money to get you out of jail prior to your trail.
-When arrested and paperwork has been filed, you will be put in jail and a bail will be posted.
+After being arrested, a criminal defense lawyer can help reduce or get rid of your bail.
+Bail is an amount of money to get you out of jail prior to your trial.
+When arrested and paperwork has been filed, you will be put in jail and bail will be posted.
 Depending on the severity of the crime, the bail amount can be really high or low.
 An attorney who is representing you has the ability to argue on your behalf and make sure the bail is reasonable.
-The best case scenario, a criminal defense attorney can get the bail amount waived and you are able to leave jail.
+In the best-case scenario, a criminal defense attorney can get the bail amount waived and you are able to leave jail.

-Another way a criminal attorney can help is by negotiating a plea deal.
-A good attorney can effectively analyze the case to evaluate how likely a guilty conviction would be the outcome, and may advise after viewing the case you should take a plea bargain.
+Another benefit to hiring a top defense lawyer attorney is having someone who knows how to negotiate a plea deal and get a more lenient sentence.
+Hiring an experienced defense attorney can effectively analyze the case to evaluate how likely a guilty conviction would be the outcome, and may advise after viewing the case you should take a plea bargain.
 A plea bargain is an agreement to be charged for a lesser crime or a reduced sentence in exchange for pleading guilty to a crime before trial.
 Your attorney will help make sure the offer is fair and makes sense for you to take.
 If they believe the deal is unfair after negotiations they can advise you not to take the deal.